 Who has left I’m a Celebrity 2022 so far?

-Newsreader and ‘Loose Women’ host Charlene White was the first to leave the jungle

-Scarlette Douglas has become the second person to leave the I’m a Celebrity jungle.
+Sue Cleaver has become the third person to leave the I’m a Celebrity jungle.

+The Coronation Street exited the show on Monday (21 November), following the eliminations of broadcaster Charlene White, who left on Friday 18 November, and A Place in the Sun presenter Scarlette Douglas.

+The actor sang the praises of her “jungle husband” Mike Tindall and expressed her desire for Lioness football star Jill Scott to win the competition during her exit interview with Ant and Dec.

 Her departure came just after she had been instrumental in securing the letters from home for her fellow campmates.